MarkoSOE/QuikTalk/frontend/README.md

 - fix css for mobile view

-- Modal not working properly for creating groupchats
+- Modal not working properly for creating groupchats (fixed)

+- Find a use for groupchat functionality (use all avatar images in the sidebar if its a groupchat but just one persons if it's a single person chat room)

 ## Available Scripts